Ad Disclosure: Some of our MentalHelp.net recommendations, including BetterHelp, are also affiliates, and as such

 A literal ton of research has been done on the causes of depression.
-Below is a brief discussion of the multiple biological, psychological and social factors that have been identified as being related to the development of depression.
-In context of the Diathesis-Stress hypothesis, the biological factors typically function as diathese
+Below is a brief discussion of the multiple biological, psychological, and social factors that have been identified as being related to the development of depression, with a particular focus on neurotransmitters as key messengers in the brain affecting mood and behavior.

-A literal ton of research has been done on the causes of depression.
-Below is a brief discussion of the multiple biological, psychological and social factors that have been identified as being related to the development of depression.
-In context of the Diathesis-Stress hypothesis, the biological factors typically function as diatheses, the psychological factors may serve as diatheses or stressors, and sociological and lifestyle factors may tend to function as stressors or triggers.
+In the context of the Diathesis-Stress hypothesis, the biological factors typically function as diatheses, the psychological factors may serve as diatheses or stressors, and sociological and lifestyle factors may tend to function as stressors or triggers.

-Biology of depression
+Biology of Depression

 You may have heard that depression is the result of a simple chemical imbalance of brain chemicals.
 Although brain chemicals are certainly part of the cause, this explanation is too simplistic.
 Even just considering the biological dimension of depression, the brain has multiple layers of complexity.
 If you think you are suffering from symptoms of depression, get a clear picture of your depression with an online depression quiz.